Alawi93/DevUp/README.md

 ## About DevUp
-- DevUps allows software developers to easily market themselves for job or gig opportunities.
+> DevUps allows software developers to easily market themselves for job or gig opportunities.

+*Features:*
 - Browse developers
   - No account or login required.
   - Filter function to specialize searches.